deganandapriyambada/degananda.com/_posts/series/pendartalenta/2025-10-27-Mininum-Viable-Product-for-Job-Hunting-Assistant-Platform.md

 # Quater Life Crysis on Youth

-For some people, career growth is one of their top priority, especially between their 20s(post collegue graduation) and 30s, consequenty created a **fierce competitive situation** during the **job hunting on the market**.
+For some people, career growth is one of their top priority, especially between their 20s(post school/college graduation) and 30s, consequenty created a **fierce competitive situation** during the **job hunting on the market**.
 For those who left  behind by their peers will often experiences quater life crysis.

 These kind of situation is escalated by overconsumed social media without a wise content filtering causing unreal life expectation which not match with their as is state (example: not coming from rich family, doesnt have top tier education, physical limitation, etc).